ShuvoMallick01/Real-State-Website-Bootstrap-Template/README.md

 Skyber – Real State Bootstrap Website Template is a vast and complete HTML5, CSS and Bootstrap Real State template.
 The eye-catching design and beautiful interface of this template will attract any visitor.
 You can deal with Ready Made Real State Website, and many more things.

-## Tools
+## Tools/Technologies

+- HTML/CSS
-- Build with Bootstrap
+- Bootstrap
-- Homepage
 - Google Fonts
+- Font Icons
-- Icon font
+- More

+## Features

-- Clean Code
+- Clean & Smooth Code
 - Creative and Modern Design
 - Fully Responsive
 - Easy to customize
 - Cross Browser Support
 - No console error

-## Features/Web Pages
+## Web Pages

-- Home
+- Home Page
 - Catalog: Property for Rent
 - Catalog: Property for Sell
 - Catalog: Single Property